Our ClinicsNorth McPhillips Location

 - PT Approach to Cervical Dysfunction & Headaches

-- Graduated from the University of Winnipeg in 2017 with a Bachelor of Science in Exercise Science and Kinesiology.
+- Graduated from the University of Manitoba in 2017 with a Bachelor’s degree in Kinesiology

-- Graduated from the University of Alberta in 2020 with a Masters of Science in Physical Therapy.
+- Graduated from the University of Manitoba in 2019 with a Master’s in Physical Therapy.

 Sophy is a very friendly and bubbly person that loves to talk and meet new people.
 She is very caring and always smiling (even under all her PPE).
 Along with English, Sophy also speaks Russian and Hebrew.
 She feels special satisfaction when health-related issues are removed from her patients’ list of daily troubles.
 Collaborating with physiotherapists in the clinic is part of the reason why Sophy loves to come to work everyday.
 Sophy’s treatment approach consists of an osteopathic assessment in order to find the root problem and help patient’s come up with alternatives in their lifestyles to prevent it from reoccurring.
 Outside of work, Sophy enjoys spending time outdoors with her 3 children and exploring new beautiful places.